karthik19967829/New-channel-website/README.md

 # New-channel-website
-This repository contains files related to a new channel website built as a part of
+This repository contains html file for a static web page for a news channel.
+I created static pages that can be used as a template while developing websites for a news channel.
+These were created during my early developer days.